har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

     payment information to an untrusted source.
 Even data that seems innocent can be used for an attacker to develop a profile about you.
 -   Use a content-blocker in your browser.
 Tools like UBlock Origin and NoScript are designed to mitigate your chances of falling victim to a cyberattack.
 Services like IVPN even block intrusive content (including known spam and malware domains) as a feature of the VPN itself.
+-   Enable two-factor authentication whenever possible.
+This mitigates the chances that someone with only your password will be able to compromise your account.

 # Summary